bytenaija/7dash/README.md

 ## Description
 * Testing controller Add function and logic  with Jest
-* Typing  custom properties on
-* Typing methods on Mongoose models

 ## Install Dependencies
 * Open your terminal and run npm install